 Why integrated care pathways matter

-Families can feel overwhelmed when looking for mental health support and substance use or addictions care for their children, no matter their age.
-Many first turn to their family doctors or visit emergency departments, but even primary care providers may struggle to connect families to the care they need without clear pathways between clinical and community-based care settings.
-Many other partners – like schools and early learning centers – also play a vital role in integrated care pathways by supporting mental health promotion, early identification of challenges and timely intervention.
+Finding mental health, substance use health or addictions support for children and young people can be overwhelming for families.
+Many first turn to family doctors or emergency departments, but even primary care providers may struggle without clear pathways connecting different care settings.
+Many other partners – like schools and early learning centers – also play a vital role in integrated care pathways by promoting mental health, spotting challenges early and ensuring timely support.

 What are integrated care pathways?

-Integrated care pathways are clear plans developed and implemented by partners in different care settings to indicate which services are available, including details on where, when and how to access them.
-They are designed to be accessible, efficient and effective.
+Integrated care pathways are clear plans developed and implemented by partners across different care settings.
+They outline which services are available and provide details on where, when and how to access them.
+These pathways are designed to be accessible, efficient and effective.

 How do integrated care pathways help?